Print this page

 For further specifics we refer to the Introduction chapter on this website.

 The German army assigned the 18th Armee to the Dutch theatre.
 This army comprised 10.Corps (two infantry divisions, two SS regiments, one occupational division of brigade strength), 26.
 Corps (six divisions, including one tank division and one SS division) and the independant 1st Cavalry Division.
 The Luftwaffe provided the 7th Flieger Korps comprising the (two regiments strong) 7th Airborne Division and the 22.Infantry Airlanding Division (reinforced by a battalion of IR.72).
 The strength of the 18.Armee was about 180,000 men.
-The 7th Flieger Division had a strength of about 14,000 men (4,500 airbornes; 9,500 airlanding troops).
+The combined Airlanding Corps had an operational strength of about 12,000 men (3,500 airbornes; 8,500 airlanding troops).

 On the first two days of the invasion two divisions of the 6th Armee covered the left flank of the 26.Corps in Noord-Brabant.
-Furthermore the bulk of the 6th Armee crossed the most southeastern province of the Netherlands (Limburg), where on the first day some units came onto the pitch opposing the few Dutch battalions defending the Meuze in Limburg.
-Although these numbers are significant, they should not be added to the invasion force for the Dutch theatre.
+Furthermore the bulk of the 6th Armee crossed the most southeastern province of the Netherlands (Limburg), where on the first day some units opposed the few Dutch battalions defending the Meuse region in Limburg.
+Although these numbers are significant, they should not be added to the invasion force for the Dutch theatre, for they were designated to invade Belgium.

-All in all the strength of the German invasion force opposing the Dutch was around 200,000 men landforces.
+All in all the strength of the German invasion force opposing the Dutch was around 200,000 men landforces (including Students' Airlanding Corps).

 3. Who were the most principal commanders on either side?

-The Dutch Commander in Chief was four star General Henri G. Winkelman.
+The Dutch Commander in Chief was General Henri G. Winkelman.
 He was commander of the Dutch land-, air- and navy forces in the homeland.
+He had become CiC in February 1940.
+His was preluded by General I.H.
+Reynders, who was sacked in January 1940 over a dispute (with the Dutch cabinet) on the defense strategy.

 Commander of the Air-Defence and Army Air Force was Lieutenant-General.
 P.W.
 Best.